hukewei/javLibraryApp/README.md

 ## TODO

-* Search videos by Designation, Category or Actor
+* ~~Search videos by Designation, Category or Actor~~
 * ~~Favorite Actors, Favorite videos, Wanted videos, Watched videos for logged in users~~.
 * ~~New release notification for favorite actors~~.
 * ~~Server End API to scrape new videos and support notifications(maybe TBD on the [JavLibraryRESTful](https://github.com/hukewei/javLibraryRESTful))~~.
-* videos recommender based on users preferences
+* Videos recommender based on users preferences